Updated: Aug 22

 Palmier is a French word for Palm leaves.
-This pastry were invented in France and is commonly made with puff pastry layered with sugar and baked until crisp.
+This pastry were invented in France and is commonly made with puff pastry layered with sugar and baked until crispy.
 The shape of a palmier is undoubtedly made to resemble the palm leaves but a lot of people recognise them as butterflies or elephant ears.
 Whatever the shape, this French pastry is one of my favourite treat.

 If you are not too keen on making your own puff pastry, you can however, opt to use store bought frozen puff pastry in the frozen section.